pwall567/kjson-test/README.md

 Checking a value for `null`, e.g. `property("note", null)` will check that the named property **is present** in the JSON string and has the value `null`.
+Also, for convenience, a named lambda `isNull` will do the same thing.

 In some cases, the fact that a property is not present in the JSON may be taken as being equivalent to the property being present with a `null` value.